 The Styles in Our Home

-From Eclectic, Industrial, Brutalism and Wabi Sabi to the sustainable idea of circularity and using only local materials - except what could fit in the suitcase :) - we wanted to counter the import trend and show it is possible to produce something high-end locally by believing in the potential of the local market.
+From Eclectic, Industrial, Brutalism and Wabi Sabi to the sustainable idea of circularity and using only local materials - except what could fit in the suitcase :) - we wanted to counter the import trend and prove it possible to produce something high-end locally by believing in the potential of the local market.
 We expected and yearned for a home that would speak of our heritage and styles we love, a canvas for all of the above, released, combined and put into practice through our own designs while at the same time revealing the souls and signature of local craftsmanship.

 Eclectic – is a passionate, beautiful dance of diversity in harmony, where every piece tells a story, every color whispers a memory, and every texture shows one’s individuality and taste.
 It's the art of curating a world that reflects the depth and richness of your life's experiences, where old and new, east and west, blend seamlessly to create a symphony of style that is uniquely and passionately yours.

-Wabi Sabi – is more than a design style, it’s a philosophy, a way of life that celebrates imperfection, impermanence, texture and the beauty of natural authenticity of raw, unadorned materials while expressing and celebrating life and its transient identity reflected in items old, touched by time with visible grains and chipped paint or vignettes of natural elements.
+Wabi Sabi – is more than a design style, it’s a philosophy, a way of life that celebrates imperfection, impermanence, texture and the beauty of natural authenticity of raw, unadorned materials while expressing and celebrating life and its transient identity reflected in items old, touched by time with visible grains, chipped paint or vignettes of natural elements.

 Industrial - is a style that speaks of the raw, rugged charm of urban spaces inspired by factories, warehouses, and industrial settings.
 It embraces exposed brick walls, weathered wood, and utilitarian materials like metal and concrete to embody an unfinished look and emphasise functionality.
 Open floor plans, high ceilings, and large windows are featured to maximize natural light and space.
 It's a style that blends form and function with the beauty of raw materials to convey the authenticity of industrial heritage in it’s organic simplicity.